• Skip to primary navigation

 How to make Pfannkuchen?
 My Pfannkuchen recipe

 There is not just one Pfannkuchen recipe or Eierkuchen recipe in Germany.
 Every family has their own, and they vary in methods and ingredients.
-However, they have the three main ingredients in common: eggs, milk and flour.
+However, they have three main ingredients in common: eggs, milk and flour.

 This is how my Oma makes her Pfannkuchen.